bullinger-digital/bullinger-translations/README.md

 ## German translations of Latin letters
 The folder [la_de](la_de) contains German translations of the Latin letters.
 Only letters that contain at least one latin sentence are included.
-Each sentence was translated separately by the [Machine Translation system](https://translate.bullinger-digital.ch/) (Model Update: January 2023) of the Bullinger Digital Project.
+Each sentence was translated separately by the [Machine Translation system](https://translate.bullinger-digital.ch/) (Model Update: January 2023) as part of the Bullinger Digital Project.
 Therefore, context information across sentences is not taken into account.

 ## English translations